oboufous/PyBot/README.md

 # About
-This project was completed in the scope of a University course taken at Institut Mines-Telecom Atlantique (formerly known as Telecom Bretagne).
+This project was completed in the scope of a final degree project at KTH Royal Institute of Technology.
+The code was initially developed for a University course taken at Institut Mines-Telecom Atlantique (formerly known as Telecom Bretagne).
-This is a modified version of the original software used for the course [PyRat](http://formations.telecom-bretagne.eu/pyrat).
+This is a modified version of the original software used in the course [PyRat](http://formations.telecom-bretagne.eu/pyrat).

 See full credits [here](http://formations.telecom-bretagne.eu/pyrat/?page_id=264).

 # Motivation
-This is the first year programming, algorithmic and graph theory module at Institut Mines-Telecom.
-The objective of the module is implement path planning algorithms commonly used in graph theory (greedy algorithms, Dijkstra, etc) based on a maze game in Python.
-The goal is to develop an algorithm and a strategy to navigate in the maze.
+The objective of the module is to implement path planning algorithms commonly used in graph theory (greedy algorithms, Dijkstra, etc) based on a maze game in Python.
+The goal is to develop an algorithm and a strategy capable of navigating an agent in the maze.
+The module should also make it possible to deploy any type of programs, including more advanced one involving recent developments related to Machine Learning.

 # Usage